zestedesavoir/zmarkdown/README.md

 * [**rebber**][rebber]

-  TODO: README
+  transformation of MDAST into `latex` code.
+This code must be included inside a custom latex to be compiled.
+  Have a look at `https://github.com/zestedesavoir/latex-template/blob/master/zmdocument.cls` to get a working example.

 * [**rehype-abbr**][rehype-abbr]

   This plugin parses custom Markdown syntax to produce HTML abbreviations.
+This plugin is deprecated.
+See `remark-abbr`

+* [**remark-abbr**][remark-abbr]

+  This plugin parses `*[ABBR]: abbr definition` and then replace all ABBR instance in text with a new MDAST node so that `rehype` can parse it into `abbr` html tag.

 * [**rehype-footnotes-title**][rehype-footnotes-title]